 Brad: First and foremost, it’s scary.
-Louis and I wanted not only to take you on a journey into a place you’ve never quite seen before, but we also wanted that journey to be as dangerous and creepy as possible.
+I wanted not only to take you on a journey into a place you’ve never quite seen before, but also wanted that journey to be as dangerous and creepy as possible.
 So prepare to read with the lamp on and the flashlight full of batteries (you’ve been warned)!
 Second thing to know: it’s full of heart.
-We didn’t want to write The Crooked Door for scary thrills alone.
-We wanted our readers to feel for Ginny and her family and friends, so we packed as much humanity into the pages as we possibly could.
-And finally, we want readers to know that this story is for everyone.
-We like to think of it as our small contribution to the modern fairytale, and as you know the best fairytales are universal.
-We hope readers — young and old alike, and from every background imaginable — love Ginny’s story as much as we loved writing it.
+I didn’t want to write The Crooked Door for scary thrills alone.
+I wanted readers to feel for Ginny and her family and friends, so I tried to pack as much humanity into the pages as I possibly could.
+And finally, I want readers to know that this story is for everyone.
+I like to think of it as one small contribution to the modern fairytale and as you know the best fairytales are universal.
+I hope readers — young and old alike, and from every background imaginable — love Ginny’s story as much as I loved writing it.

-Kathie: Where can we go to find out more about you and Louis, and your writing?
+Kathie: Where can we go to find out more about your writing?

-Brad: Though Louis tends to be very quiet on social media, I’m a frequent visitor on Twitter and Instagram (still learning TikTok, though; that one’s gonna take me a while to master).
-You can find out more about our books at our Macmillan landing page, where you can also find links to preorder The Crooked Door.
-And if you’re interested in giving us an early review of The Crooked Door, you can always request an e-galley, which is now available at both Edelweiss and NetGalley!
+Brad: I’m a frequent visitor on Twitter and Instagram (still learning TikTok, though; that one’s gonna take me a while to master).
+You can find out more on MacMillan.com where you can also preorder The Crooked Door.
+And if you’re interested in giving an early review of The Crooked Door, you can always request an e-galley, which is now available at both Edelweiss and NetGalley!
 You can also visit me at my website, www.bradmcbooks.com, and talk to me on Twitter (@bradmcbooks), and on Instagram (@bradmclelland).
-In addition, I’m a proud member of the author group, Spooky Middle Grade, so if you’re a teacher or librarian, be sure to contact me and my Spooky friends for author virtual visits!
+In addition I’m a proud member of the author group, Spooky Middle Grade, so if you’re a teacher or librarian, be sure to contact me and my Spooky friends for author virtual visits!

 Kathie: Thanks for letting us be part of your reveal, Brad, and I wish you all the best with your book’s release!